drothblatt/FinalProject2/README.md

 We completed the long and hard task of recreating a bootlegged version of our type of pacman.
 We have one sound (two if you reach the end, which is no easy task).

-How to Access our Project?
+How to Access Our Project?
 =========
 For all versions just use processing to open the pacman_interface.pde file in the pacman_interface folder located in our FinalProject2 repo (nothing needs to be changed or anything like that).